The entry requirements described below should be viewed in the context of the AGSM MBA (full-time) Admissions Policy (pdf).

 Influence and decision making - using appropriate interpersonal styles and methods to persuade others internal or external to the organisation of an idea, product or service and exercising appropriate judgement in reaching conclusions based on factual information and logic.

-Leadership potential - assessment is based on leadership history at school, university, in the workplace, the personal statement essays and referees' reports.
+Leadership potential - assessment is based on leadership history at school, university, in the workplace and referees' reports.
 The criteria include: Strong interpersonal and communication skills; a willingness to show leadership in a team environment; a high degree of self-confidence and independence of mind; a strong sense of commitment and drive to succeed, combined with a preparedness to be flexible when required; a willingness, based on natural curiosity, to learn continually, interview.

 You need to arrange two referees to complete the AGSM referee report forms to support your application.
 Both referees should be people who know you well, and be able to comment on your skills and abilities in a professional setting.
 However, relatives or personal friends are not permitted to act as referees.
 If you are applying based on work experience, please ensure your referee reports clearly cover at least 5 out of the last 7 years (sometimes multiple referee reports are necessary to cover 5 years).
 AGSM reserves the right to contact referees